ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

 It is now thought that some/all of the [above](#ViaDegenerateAnyonicGroundStates) characteristics may be captured [[quantum information theory|quantum information theoretically]] in terms of the [[entanglement entropy]] of the [[ground state]]:

-The non-degeneraty of the ground state is related to *absence* of "[[short-range entanglement]]";
+The non-degeneracy of the ground state is related to *absence* of "[[short-range entanglement]]";
 and the existence of anyon excitations is related to the *presence* of "[[long-range entanglement]]" ([Chen, Gu & Wen 10, Sec.
 5](#ChenGuWen2010)) witnessed by a non-vanishing *[[topological entanglement entropy]]* ([Kitaev & Preskill 2006](entanglement+entropy#KitaevPreskill06), [Levin & Wen 2006](entanglement+entropy#LevinWen06)).

-Often one sees topological order being related also to (1) *strong interaction* and/or (2) *strong correlation* ([Wen 91 review](#Wen91Review)) between the electrons (while the classical [[electron band theory]] that gives rise to the widely-accepted [[K-theory classification of topological phases of matter]] assumes that it is sensible to *neglect* the interaction of electrons between each other and only retain their interaction to an effective Coulomb [[background field]]).
-Together With the entanglement-theoretic characterization just mentioned, the logic here seems to be the following sequence of schematic implications:
+Often one sees topological order being related also to (1) *strong interaction* and/or (2) *strong quantum correlation* ([Wen 91 review](#Wen91Review)) between the electrons (while the classical [[electron band theory]] that gives rise to the widely-accepted [[K-theory classification of topological phases of matter]] assumes that it is sensible to *neglect* the interaction of electrons between each other and only retain their interaction to an effective Coulomb [[background field]]).

+{#BewareOfCorrelation} Beware that the use of the term "correlation" in the context of topological order (cf. [Wen 91 review ](#Wen91Review)) is always meant as "quantum correlation" and specifically as "non-classical quantum correlation"  and as such used as a synonym for *[[quantum entanglement]]* (cf. [ZCZW 19, §1.5](#ZCZW19) and generally [Luo & Luo 03, p.
+3](entanglement#LuoLuo03)).
+In contrast, long-range *classical correlation* is indicative of *non-topological* [[Landau theory]]-phases and hence the opposite of what is relevant here.

+Together with the entanglement-theoretic characterization just mentioned, the logic here seems to be the following sequence of schematic implications:

 \begin{tikzcd}[
   column sep=12pt,